Open · 11am - 11pm·514 272 2929·929 St-Zotique Est, MTL·4 counter seatsFR · EN

 Chef Yamamoto: Thirty Years of Cooking, One Counter

-People sometimes ask me how you end up in Rosemont with fourteen seats and a rice obsession.
+People sometimes ask me how you end up in Rosemont with a counter and a rice obsession.
 The answer is not quick.
-It starts thirty years ago in a kitchen that had nothing to do with sushi.
+It starts thirty years ago, in front of a hot grill, in a craft that had nothing to do with sushi.

-The Story of Aji Sushi MTL: A Counter Born of ConvictionWhy 14 seats, why Rosemont, and what the name Aji means.
+The Story of Aji Bar Sushi & Izakaya MTL: A Counter Born of ConvictionWhy a counter, why Rosemont, and what the name Aji means.

 Quick Quiz